joshglugatch/day-panner/README.md

 ```

 <br>
-In order to change the text box colors according to the time of day the code contains if statements changing the class of text boxes based on the current hour.
+In order to change the text box colors according to the time of day, the code contains "if" statements changing the class of text boxes based on the current hour.
 <br>
 <br>